xen-project/xen/docs/hypervisor-guide/code-coverage.rst

 .. warning::

-  Coverage has only been tested on x86 at the moment.
-ARM doesn't currently boot when the final binary exceeds 2MB in size, and the coverage build tends to exceeds this limit.
+  ARM doesn't currently boot when the final binary exceeds 2MB in size, and the coverage build tends to exceed this limit.

 Compiling Xen